-In 2021, they say you need 100 true fans to run a successful business — be it selling comics art, or craft beer.
-BrewDog took that concept to a gritty test and built a competitive craft beer brand, fully backed by the power of community.
+In 2021, they say you need 100 true fans to run a successful business — be it selling comics, art, or craft beer.
+BrewDog put that concept to a gritty test and built a competitive craft beer brand, fully backed by the power of community.
 A company of over 100,000 stakeholders, BrewDog is now competing with “household name” players such as Budweiser, Heineken, and Carlsberg across markets.

 Considering that the global market for craft beers is poised to cross the $200 million mark by 2026, other brands too may want to up their marketing game.
 So what stands behind BrewDogs’ success?

 How BrewDog Became the Fastest Growing Alternative Beer Brand in the UK